danielbh/danielhollcraft.com/ui/pages/blog/deploy-a-website-api-with-serverless/index.md

 #### Pre-requistes before getting started

 - You must have Node.js installed.
 To do this you need to go to [Nodejs.org](nodejs.org) and download it.
 Be sure to download LTS
-- Know how to read Javascript (although you can write functions in Python, C# and JVM compatible languages)
+- Know how to read JavaScript (although you can write functions in Python, C# and JVM compatible languages)
 - An mild familiarity with AWS will be helpful to understanding what's going on.
 - Have serverless installed.
 Once you have npm installed just type `npm install -g serverless` in any directory in your terminal
 - I will use AWS for this tutorial since it is my preferred cloud provider, so that means you’ll need to install and authenticate the aws-cli.
 This can be done by reading through following three articles.